giladnavot/Citi-camunda/.swm/maven-configuration-in-engine-dmnengine.6vbifj7b.sw.md

 ---
 title: Maven Configuration in engine-dmn/engine
 ---
-This document provides a detailed explanation of how Maven is used in the `engine-dmn/engine` directory of the project.
-It will cover the configuration and dependencies defined in the `pom.xml` file, and how they are used in the project.
+This document provides a detailed explanation of how Maven is used in the <SwmPath>[engine-dmn/engine/](/engine-dmn/engine/)</SwmPath> directory of the project.
+It will cover the configuration and dependencies defined in the <SwmPath>[pom.xml](/pom.xml)</SwmPath> file, and how they are used in the project.

 <SwmSnippet path="/engine-dmn/engine/pom.xml" line="1">